Lovekus969/Java-OOP-Concepts/README.md

                               extends keyword, method overriding
                               Dynamic vs static polymorphism
               6 interfaces and abstract classes
+                              interface vs abstract class
+                              When to use each
               7 exceptions
               8 nested classes
               9 threads